Playoff Football Soup

-Add into the Dutch oven your onions, celery, carrots, and Brussels sprouts and the extra virgin olive oil (if there is not a good amount of fat left on the bottom of the Dutch oven from the sausages).
+Add into the Dutch oven your onions, celery, carrots, Brussels sprouts, and the extra virgin olive oil (if needed—there may be a good amount of fat left on the bottom of the Dutch oven from the sausages).
 Cook the vegetables until the Brussels have browned a bit and the onions have become translucent.

-Add in the garlic and cook another 3 minutes, stirring occasionally.
+Add in the garlic and cook for another 3 minutes, stirring occasionally.

-Add in the broth, potatoes, salt and pepper, herbs, bay leaves and Parmesan rind.
+Add in the broth, potatoes, salt, pepper, herbs, bay leaves, and parmesan rind.
 Bring the soup up to a boil for about 3 minutes.
-Reduce the heat, cover and let simmer for 3 hours (or more), adding additional salt as needed.
+Reduce the heat, cover, and let simmer for 3 hours (or longer), adding additional salt as needed.

 Once cooked, remove the parmesan rind and bay leaves and serve with crostini or sliced baguette.